 If you are coming to the United States on a visa, then you may expect to be asked a series of questions upon your arrival at the airport.
 Every immigrant or non-immigrant individual will have to pass through primary and secondary inspections, where the officers will check their documents and information.

-Upon arriving at the Customs and Border Protection, you may expect to be asked the following questions:
+Upon arriving at the Customs and Border Protection, you should expect to be asked questions about your trip before being permitted into the U.S. The questions will, roughly, fall into two general categories:

 Why Are You Visiting the United States?